Hello Kras – welcome to one of our favourite corners of Slovenia!

 Sežana – a great base

-Sežana is located on the Karst Plateau, 17 km from Trieste, Italy, and 80 km from Ljubljana, the capital city of Slovenia.
+The town of Sežana is located on the Karst Plateau, 17 km from Trieste, Italy, and 80 km from Ljubljana, the capital city of Slovenia.
+In our case, Sežana was a perfect base for exploring the nearby villages, home to ruby-rose red Slovenian Teran wine and the typical stone karst architecture.

 Until the mid-19th century, it was just a minor place.
-But after the Austrian Southern Railway (1856), connecting Vienna to Trieste was built, Sežana emerged as the most important centre on the Karst Plateau.
+But after they built Austrian Southern Railway (1856), connecting Vienna to Trieste, Sežana became the most important centre on the Karst Plateau.

 Today, travelers usually stop here for lunch or coffee on their way to the nearby Lipica Stud Farm or when heading to the spectacular Škocjan Caves.
 As home to several casinos, the town is also popular with the predominately Italian, but also local gambling enthusiasts.